 - Remove the seeds, place into a colander and rinse under a tap, washing off as much of the fibrous coating as possible.

 - Once cleaned, spread the seeds out to dry on foil or baking paper (not kitchen roll), turning them after a couple of days.
-A sunny windowsill is best but not in full sun – they need to be warm rather than baked!
+A sunny windowsill is best but not in full sun – they need to be warm and not baked!
 Ensure they dry thoroughly, which may take a few weeks.

 - When completely dry, store in an airtight container.
 To test try bending them in half – they should snap.